abhijit-c/PhDApplications/README.md

           provably stable methods for wave propagation and fluid dynamics, efficient high performance implementations on many-core and GPU architectures, and discontinuous Petrov-Galerkin (DPG) methods.
+- Rutgers
+    - Wujun Zhang does some interesting stuff on structure preserving discretizations of nonlinear PDEs.
+Fioralba Cakoni too in inverse problems.
+    - December 15th deadline
 - University of British Columbia
 - University of Indiana
     - They run ISCAM